LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

    :start-after: constructor chunk
    :end-before: chunk

 The last line calls an instance method, ``normalize``, to make sure the denominator is not 0, and to reduce the fraction to lowest terms.

-Like with the instance variables, there is not the full object notation: object.method().
+Like with the instance variables, with ``normalize()`` there is not the full object notation: object.method().
 Again C# is allowing a shorthand:  With the explicit object reference missing, the assumption is that the method be applied to the current object: In this case that is the one just being initialized in this constructor.